stimulusreflex/stimulus_reflex/README.md

 **Build reactive applications with the Rails tooling you already know and love.** StimulusReflex is designed to work perfectly with [server rendered HTML](https://guides.rubyonrails.org/action_view_overview.html), [Russian doll caching](https://edgeguides.rubyonrails.org/caching_with_rails.html#russian-doll-caching), [Stimulus](https://stimulusjs.org/), [Turbolinks](https://www.youtube.com/watch?v=SWEts0rlezA), etc... and strives to live up to the vision outlined in [The Rails Doctrine](https://rubyonrails.org/doctrine/).

+Read this document on the [official docs site](https://docs.stimulusreflex.com).

 ## Before you Begin

 A great user experience can be created with Rails alone.
 Tools like [UJS remote elements](https://guides.rubyonrails.org/working_with_javascript_in_rails.html#remote-elements) , [Stimulus](https://stimulusjs.org/), and [Turbolinks](https://github.com/turbolinks/turbolinks) are incredibly powerful when combined.
 Try building your application using these tools before introducing StimulusReflex.